Is 'BDD' testing? - Part 3

 OID is an evolution of acceptance test driven development (ATDD) and test driven development (TDD), which means it has inherited some misconceptions from ATDD/TDD.
 Testers struggle with ATDD and TDD, believing it’s a testing approach rather than a design process.
 This isn’t helped by the word ‘test’ existing in both names, which adds to the confusion.

 However, testers should be aware that test automation tools are not exclusively used for test automation, they can be used for other things.
 Much like you can use a screwdriver in its traditional way, but also use it to open a can of paint.
-Yes, these approaches use test automation tools but they are using them as a means to keep the developer honest.
+Yes, these approaches use BDD testing tools but they are using them as a means to keep the developer honest.
 OID helps developers design good code and deliver what the business really wants; not deliver testing.

 Conclusion (so far)